bnm3k/old-blog/content/posts/13_ranges_difference/index.md

 Now, for the moment of truth, how does it measure up against Katz's solution.
 In terms of ease of understanding, it's definitely simpler.
 However, what should matter more is its efficiency.
-Before comparing both, my assumption was that Katz's approach should take the cake since it operates with a larger working table during each recursive step hence narrows down the options much faster, whereas mine takes a single row at a go.
+Before comparing both, my assumption was that Katz's approach should take the cake since it operates with a larger working table during each recursive step, hence narrows down the options much faster, whereas mine works with a single row at a go.
 For the test data, all the slots were non-overlapping and non-adjacent.
 Given 4 booked slots, my approach took 2.057 ms whereas Katz's took 4.633 ms to return all the available slots.
 Now, this is where things get interesting - given 18 booked slots, mine took 3.584 ms vs. 3392.68 ms!
 At 42 slots, it ends up as 10.454 ms vs. ∞.
-And with 2,284 slots, 5689.236 ms vs. ∞ ^ ∞.
+And with 2,284 slots its 5689.236 ms vs. ∞ ^ ∞.
 Just kidding on the infinity part, but I had to cancel Katz's query since it was taking too long.
-Now, there are a lot of factors skewing the results, the chief one being, my laptop's hard disk is almost full and I should probably move stuff out to an external hard disk.
+Now, there are a lot of factors skewing the results, the chief one being, my laptop's hard disk is almost full and I should probably move stuff out to elsewhere.
 But I'm glad that my approach wasn't relatively as slow as I'd earlier presumed.
 So if you're interested, you can definitely try to benchmark both versions and see what works best for you!
-All comments, suggestions and corrections are welcome
+All comments, suggestions and corrections are welcome.